 Detroit Pizza may not be as famous as its New York and Chicago counterparts, but there is definitely a lot to recommend it!
 The dough is thicker, but light and airy.
 It has lots of pepperoni, but on the bottom, rather than on top.
 The pizza sauce goes on the top, not the bottom.
 And then there’s the cheese.
 Not only lots of cheese, but a ring of crispy, caramelized cheese around the edges.

-Traditional Detroit-style pizza is rectangular in shape and is served in generous square pieces.
+Traditional Detroit deep dish pizza is rectangular in shape and is served in generous square pieces.
 Baked inside an oiled steel pan, this pizza comes out crispy and light.
-You can even buy a special Detroit pizza pan (affiliate link), if you like.
-Or just bust out your metal 9x13-inch cake pan and you'll be good to go.
+You can even buy a special Detroit pizza pan, if you like.
+Or just bust out your metal 9×13-inch cake pan and you’ll be good to go.